 Welcome to my web page for nature and wildlife photography.
 For over the last 30 years I have been taking people on trips and photographic workshops (we call them fun shops) around the world.
 This page has some of these trips, with a veterinary perspective.
 My veterinary degree has opened up doors on these trips that the average nature and wildlife photography does not.
 This has given me access to unique photos and a profound understanding of the nature world.
-I would like to share that with you.
+I would like to share that with you on this page.

 Enjoying some brown bear viewing in Katmai National Park